LucasDelfino92/morrowindsharp/internallogic.md

 **Corprus Fix** is dirty and requires cleaning.

 **Talos Cult Revised - G93's Version** should not be used alongisde [**The Talos Cult Conspiracy**](https://www.nexusmods.com/morrowind/mods/47576).

+## CONFLICT NOTES

+None of these mods' assets conflict with each other.

+**What is something that can be perceived with one of your senses of life - Something edgy related to death my brother** will conflict **Severa Magia DB fix**, as they both edit the NPC Severa Magia.

+1. Launch **TESAME**.
+2. Open **What is something that can be perceived with one of your senses of life - Something edgy related to death, my brother.esp**.
+3. Right click the NPC record **severa magia**.
+It should turn black.
+4. Hit the **Delete** key.
+5. Save as **Clean What is something that can be perceived with one of your senses of life - Something edgy related to death, my brother.esp**.
+Close TESAME.
+6. Hide/deactivate the original **What is something that can be perceived with one of your senses of life - Something edgy related to death, my brother.esp**.